kpn/kstreams/docs/stream.md

 - Saving offsets in a custom store when a partition is `revoked`
 - Load a state or cache warmup on completion of a successful partition re-assignment.

+### Metrics Rebalance Listener

+Kstreams use a default listener for all the streams to clean the metrics after a rebalance takes place

+::: kstreams.MetricsRebalanceListener
+    options:
+        show_root_heading: true
+        docstring_section_style: table
+        show_signature_annotations: false
+        show_bases: false

 ### Manual Commit

 If `manual` commit is enabled, you migh want to use the `ManualCommitRebalanceListener`.
 This `rebalance listener` will call `commit`